Templates · proposal

 View template

-What separates a proposal that wins from one that doesn't
+What separates a proposal that wins.

-Lead with the client's problem, not your credentials
+Lead with the client's problem

 Most proposals open with 'About Us.'
 The best ones open with a sharp summary of what the client is trying to solve.
 Show them you listened.

-Scope clearly — omissions cost you money
+Scope clearly — omissions cost you

 Make pricing easy to say yes to

-Include a clear next step
+End with a clear next step

-From blank page to signed in minutes
+From blank page